puzhaokow1993/Helsinki_speech_challenge_2024_Pu-Yun_KOW_Pu-Zhao_KOW/README.md

 # An illustration of some example results

-We include the results (output denoised wav files) in the folder `output_denoise` above.
+We include the results (output denoised wav files) in the folder `output_denoise` above, and we also include the transcripted text csv files via `evaluate.py` in the folder `results` above as well.

 > [!NOTE]
 > Here the mean characater error rate (CER) are evaluated using `evaluate.py` provided by the organizer.
 We do not use it to train our model according to the [rules](https://blogs.helsinki.fi/helsinki-speech-challenge/rules/).